ailianligit/ailianligit.github.io/PaperReports/Pruning/FedMP@ICDE 2022.md

 - existing pruning methods?
   - **unstructured pruning**
-    - removes the unimportant weights (i.e., the connections between the neurons)
+    - removes the unimportant **weights** (i.e., the connections between the neurons)
+      - does not efficiently reduce the computation time since most removed weights are from the fully-connected layers, but the computation cost is concentrated in the convolutional layers
     - a high level of **parameter sparsity** and irregularization of the resulting sparse matrix
       - difficult to compress the parameters in memory
       - specialized hardware/libraries are required to accelerate the model training
   - structured pruning
-    - remove some unimportant model structures (e.g., convolutional filters) without introducing **sparsity**
+    - remove some unimportant **model structures** (e.g., convolutional filters) without introducing **sparsity**
     - a sub-figure or sub-model of the original neural network
     - contains **fewer parameters** and helps **reduce both communication and computation overhead**
   - proposed for **centralized model training**